 A long time resident of the Monterey Peninsula, Kevin is a mountain saunterer, wave tumbler, bike rider, trail loser, and paper cutter.
 He initially got involved with the chapter to help out with the website, and is excited to work on growing our base of volunteers and members so our campaigns reach a broad audience.

-Special Projects – Ximena Waissbluth
+Chapter Coordinator – Ximena Waissbluth

 Vice Chair – Antony Tersol